dymmond/esmerald/docs/en/docs/application/settings.md

 What just happened?

-1. Created an `AppSettings` inherited from the `EsmeraldSettings` with common cross environment properties.
+1. Created an `AppSettings` inherited from the `RavynSettings` with common cross environment properties.
 2. Created one settings file per environment and inherited from the base `AppSettings`.
 3. Imported specific database settings per environment and added the events `on_startup` and `on_shutdown` specific to each.

-## Esmerald Settings Module
+## Ravyn Settings Module

-Esmerald by default is looking for a `ESMERALD_SETTINGS_MODULE` environment variable to execute any custom settings.
+Ravyn by default is looking for a `RAVYN_SETTINGS_MODULE` environment variable to execute any custom settings.
 If nothing is provided, then it will execute the application defaults.

-=== "Without ESMERALD_SETTINGS_MODULE"
+=== "Without RAVYN_SETTINGS_MODULE"

     ```shell
     uvicorn src:app --reload